mohammadbutt/42_ft_ls/README.md

 ```

 ### `-l` Long file listing - [Source Code](https://github.com/mohammadbutt/42_ft_ls/blob/master/ft_ls_src/long_file_listing.c)
-If there are two arguments, some examples would be `./ft_ls -l`, `./ft_ls -la`, `./ft_ls -lar`, then the program collects the flags that are after dash, and sets them equal to true, `l` stands for long listing format.
+If there is an `l` which stands for long listing format, then addtional informatin is printed about each file and directory.

 Below is a table and format of `ls -l author` and `./ft_ls -l author`